guettli/programming-guidelines/README.md

 Server: ....
 ```

-With http you can cut the task into several smaller http requests.
+Of course roughly the same needs to be done with http.
+But http you can cut the task into several smaller http requests.
 This gives the service the chance of delegating request-1 to server-a and request-2 to server-b.
-In the cloud environment containers get created and distroit in seconds.
+In the cloud environment containers get created and destroyed in seconds.
 It is easier without long living connection.

+Stateless is like IPO: Input-Processing-Output.